SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 <a name="domain-name"></a>
 ### Domain name

-A key feature of the {{< tenant-type-2 >}} is the ability to operate the {{< product-name-1 >}} platform using a custom domain name.
-This means that you can configure the platform to serve you and your customers using a host name of choice, for example *.iot.mycompany.com rather than the default URL of {{< product-name-1 >}}.
+A key feature of the {{< enterprise-tenant >}} is the ability to operate the {{< product-c8y-iot >}} platform using a custom domain name.
+This means that you can configure the platform to serve you and your customers using a host name of choice, for example *.iot.mycompany.com rather than the default URL of {{< product-c8y-iot >}}.
 In addition you'll be able to create subtenants using your domain.
 These will be using **\<subtenantName\>.iot.mycompany.com** as their host names.

-> **Info:** The custom domain name functionality is only available for {{< product-name-1 >}} cloud installations or On-Premise installations which don't use a custom load balancer.
+> **Info:** The custom domain name functionality is only available for {{< product-c8y-iot >}} cloud installations or On-Premise installations which don't use a custom load balancer.

 There are three prerequisites for using a custom domain: